freem/freemlib-neogeo/tools/sailorvrom/lua/readme.txt

 lua svrom.lua (options)

 [Options]
-As of version 0.10, the program has changed how it handles the command line.
+As of version 0.10, the program handles the command line differently.

-Here are the options you can pass to the program:
+Possible options you can pass to the program:

 --pcma=(path to adpcm-a list)
 Sets the ADPCM-A sample list. (required)

 --pcmb=(path to adpcm-b list)
 Sets the ADPCM-B sample list.
-Ignored if mode is set to cd.
+Ignored if mode is set to cd. (optional)

 --outname=(path to sound rom output file)
-Sets the output path/filename for the V ROM/.PCM file.
-(default "output.v" for cart, "output.pcm" for cd)
+Sets the output path/filename for the V ROM/.PCM file. (optional) (default "output.v" for cart, "output.pcm" for cd)

 --samplelist=(path to sample list output file)
 Sets the output path/filename for the sample list. (default "samples.inc")

 --mode=("cart" or "cd" without the quotes)
+Sets up the output type. (optional)
+(default "cart")
-Sets up the output type.
-(CD mode will enforce the ignoring of ADPCM-B.)
+ * CD mode will enforce the ignoring of ADPCM-B.
+ * CD mode will eventually force an upper limit of 512KiB per .PCM file.

+--slformat=("vasm", "tniasm", or "wla")
+Sets the sample list to output in a specific format:
+ * vasm:   word	0x0000,0x00CE (vasm oldstyle syntax)
+ * tniasm: dw	$0000,$00CE   (tniasm syntax)
+ * wla:    .dw	$0000,$00CE   (WLA syntax)

 ================================================================================
 [Notes]